parmentelat/nbhosting/images/README.md

 ### image-building time

-* the command `nbh-manage course_build_image coursename` allows an administrator to do or redo the image of that name.

-* for that purpose, a dockerfile is needed (here we assume the course and image names match):

-  * first we search for a directory named `docker-image` in the course contents.
-If found, it should contain a file named `nbhosting.Dockerfile`.

-  * otherwise we search inside `nbhosting/images` for a file named `imagename`.dockerfile
+* note that there may be a need to explicitly call `docker pull` beforehand, if an upgrade of the base images is desired.

+* assuming the course's imagename matches its name (otherwise, course-build-image will cowardly refuse to do anything), a Dockerfile is searched as described above.

 In any case, the docker-building command is run in a directory that contains:

 * the dockerfile as located above,
-* all the contents of `course/docker-image` if that's where the dockerfile was found,
+* ***note: this is no longer supported: all the contents of `course/docker-image` if that's where the dockerfile was found,***
 * and in any case the `start-in-dir-as-uid.sh` script, in the current `images/` subdir of `nbhosting`, as this is a key part of the whole business.

 Your docker file **MUST** copy `start-in-dir-as-uid.sh` in the images's `/usr/local/bin`; it **must** also run as root; `because start-in-dir-as-uid.sh` needs this privilege in order to setuid as the actual student uid; see as an example [the dockerfile for the python MOOC](https://github.com/parmentelat/flotpython/blob/master/docker-image/nbhosting.Dockerfile).

-**Final note** in the `dockerfile` for `flotpython` we have chosen to use the latest `scipy-notebook` image.
+**Final note** in the `Dockerfile` for `python3-s2` we have chosen to use the ***latest*** version of `scipy-notebook` image.
 This is on purpose, but not necessarily the best practice if you want to be on the safe side, and be resilient to hasty upgrades on dockerhub; so you may what to use a specific image hash instead.

 # conclusion

 The objectives that we had here, and that are fulfilled with this implementation, are that:

 * each course can provide its own docker-image specification,
-* the administrator can also a docker image specification - this is for example for running course based on material that was not written for nbhosting, like e.g. DataScienceHandbook (it's true that a git fork could work around that issue, but well)
+* the administrator can also override this with a home-cooked docker image specification - this is for example for running course based on material that was not written for nbhosting, like e.g. DataScienceHandbook (it's true that a git fork could work around that issue, but well)
 * we can still leverage docker's image building tools
 * and easily roll out upgraded course images with minimal impact for students.